 As a joint endeavour of our five Strategic Partners, the Centre of Competence on Humanitarian Negotiation (CCHN) was established in 2016 in Geneva, Switzerland.
 We are mandated to facilitate the capture, analysis and sharing of humanitarian negotiation experiences and practices with a view to supporting a more systematic approach to frontline negotiation.
 We also provide a space for multiagency dialogue and intend to foster a global Community of Practice among humanitarian negotiators.

-Our mission is to facilitate critical reflections, develop an analytical framework and foster a global Community of Practice among frontline humanitarian negotiators.
+Our mission is to facilitate the capture, analysis and sharing of humanitarian negotiation experiences .
+We foster critical reflections, develop an analytical framework and build a global Community of Practice among frontline humanitarian negotiators.

 Thanks to the ministries of foreign affairs of Denmark, Germany, Luxembourg, Sweden and Switzerland we have been able to operate and organize our activities.